-Modern medicine has helped to identify this condition before it begins to complicate a child’s daily life.
-When a child is born with SCD, parents will know before symptoms start to show (at around five to six months in age).
-In the United States, it is required that all newborns receive screening for SCD.
-Some children may experience any problems early on; others don’t have problems until later in life.
+Fortunately, modern medicine can now identify SCD before it starts to affect a child’s daily life.
+When a child is born with SCD, parents will know long before symptoms start to show (at around five to six months of age).
+In the U.S., all newborns get screening for SCD.
+Some children experience problems early on while others don’t have problems until later in life.

 Early symptoms include:

-As every person is different, symptoms may be different for each person, and change over time.
-Most of the visible signs of SCD are related to complications.
+As every person is different, symptoms may be different for each person and change over time.
+Most of the visible signs of SCD are linked to complications.

-Pain can occur in people with SCD when there is a jam of oxygen delivery.
-A sickle cell crisis is pain that can last for several hours or even several days.
-This happens when sickled cells block small blood vessels that carry the blood to the bones.
-The pain is described as sharp, intense, stabbing or throbbing and can possibly land the person in the hospital for several days.
-The pain can affect any part of the body and in more than one place at a time.
-The pain often occurs in the:
+Pain can happen in people with SCD when oxygen isn’t delivered throughout the body.
+They may feel crisis pain — pain that lasts several hours or even several days.
+This happens when sickled cells block small blood vessels that carry blood to the bones.
+The pain is described as sharp, intense, stabbing or throbbing.
+People who have a pain crisis can in the hospital for several days.
+The pain can affect any part of the body and more than one part at a time.
+Pain often occurs in the:

-Education and understanding are always the first steps in living with any kind of chronic illness.
-If you or your child has SCD, you should learn as much as possible and build a relationship with your doctor so as to feel comfortable to ask questions.
-Developing a plan to manage your disease and complications can help in many situations—from the less severe to the most.
+Education and understanding are always important first steps when living with any kind of long-term health problem.
+If you or your child has SCD, learn as much as possible.
+Build a relationship with your doctor so you feel comfortable asking questions.
+Developing a plan to manage your disease and complications can also help.

-Babies and children with SCD should be referred to a doctor with experience caring for patients with SCD.
-Seeing a hematologist, or blood disease specialist, may also be an option for care and insight into the disease.
-People living with SCD should see their provider regularly, meaning every three to 12 months for preventive measures.
+Babies and children with SCD should be seen by a doctor with experience caring for patients with the disease.
+Seeing a hematologist (blood disease specialist) may be a care option.
+People living with SCD should see their care provider regularly — every three to 12 months for preventive measures.

-As with many other conditions, making sure that one maintains a healthy lifestyle can help limit complications.
-This should include:
+As with many other conditions, maintaining a healthy lifestyle can help limit complications.
+Strengthen your body with:

-For more information on resources and the SCD visit the Centers for Disease Control and Prevention website or the American Society of Hematology.
+For more information about SCD and resources, visit the Centers for Disease Control and Prevention website or the American Society of Hematology.